holodeck-b2b/rest-backend/README.md

 # Holodeck B2B REST back-end integration
 An extension for Holodeck B2B that implements the _Submit_, _Notify_ and _Deliver_ operations using a REST API.
-For simplicity and since it's also a very common use-case this implementation only supports _User Messages_ with a single payload.
+For simplicity and as it is a very common use-case this implementation only supports _User Messages_ with a single payload.

 __________________
 For more information on using Holodeck B2B visit http://holodeck-b2b.org